galdor/erl-jsv/doc/handbook.md

 jsv:validate([1, 1, 3, 5], Definition).
 ```

+Validation functions start by verifying the definition.
+If verification fails,
+a `{invalid_definition, Errors}` error is signaled.
+Verification can be
+disabled with the `disable_verification` option.
+Note that invalid definitions
+can cause obscure errors; definitions should always be verified, either
+automatically by validation functions or separately by calling
+`jsv:verify_definition/2`.

+### Options
 For `jsv:validate/3`, the following options are available:

 - `type_map`: the type map to use (default: `jsv:default_type_map()`).
 - `format_value_errors`: if validation fails, add textual information to error
   values.
+- `disable_verification`: do not verify the definition before validation.